egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 keystroke, we need one available key.

 Preferably that key is not hogged by others.
-That key maye be already snagged by one of your many applications, a window manager, or this Vim editor.
+That key may be already snagged by one of your many applications, a window manager, or this Vim editor.

 Function key is a common choice for remapping of such a key.